-Another reason MRR may differ from revenue is that subscriptions are not always billed monthly — often the case for yearly subscriptions.
+MRR may differ from revenue when subscriptions are not billed monthly — often the case for yearly subscriptions.

 To calculate MRR, ChartMogul recognizes revenue from an annual subscription over 12 months.
-For example, when you bill a customer $12 for an annual subscription, ChartMogul recognizes $1 of MRR each month and reports revenue as $12 in the first month and $0 in the following 11 months.
+For example, when you bill a customer $12 for a yearly subscription, ChartMogul recognizes $1 of MRR each month and reports revenue as $12 in the first month and $0 in the following 11 months.

-Lastly, invoice line items in ChartMogul can either have a type of subscription or one-time.
+Lastly, invoice line items types in ChartMogul are either subscription or one-time.
 A $100 payment can consist of a $20 setup fee (one-time) and a $80 (subscription) payment.
 In this case, MRR is $80 while revenue is $100.

-If you feel the MRR in ChartMogul is inaccurate, please email our support team.
+If you feel the MRR in ChartMogul is inaccurate, please contact our support team.